 Please convey the message immediately to email@example.com or call 415-826-6903.
 This is especially helpful during any government or religious holidays and seasonal celebrations.
-Also, please encourage the Donor and the Recipient to access their account with their email and password and manage their vacation time or cancellation of food run at www.peninsulafoodrunners.org
+Also, please let the Donor and the Recipient know they have access their account with their email and password and manage their vacation time or cancellation of food run at www.peninsulafoodrunners.org

 What should I do if I cannot get in touch with the contact person at the Recipient location?

 Sometimes, while patiently waiting, you might be able to get another staff or client to help you.

 The second option is to take the food to the recommended back up Recipient.
 Below we have listed recipient agencies that are open 24 hours a day.
 This information is also provided on our website.